quickwit-oss/quickwit/docs/reference/rest-api.md

 - The retention policy update is automatically picked up by the janitor service on its next state refresh.
 - The search settings update is automatically picked up by searcher nodes when the next query is executed.
 - The indexing settings update is not automatically picked up by the indexer nodes, they need to be manually restarted.
+- The doc mapping update is not automatically picked up by the indexer nodes, they have to be manually restarted.

 #### PUT payload